Ron-afk/StudentFileManagementSystem/README.md

 - As a user I want to save data I inputted
 - As a user I want to load pre-saved data
 - As a user I want to delete certain student from the list
+- As a user I want to delete a pre-existing course from a student